This is Mr. Wilson’s 15th season with the company.

-Trinity Rep: In 13 seasons, plays include: The Song of Summer, black odyssey (actor and co-director), Pride and Prejudice, The Mountaintop; Beowulf: A Thousand Years of Baggage; Oklahoma!
+Trinity Rep: In 15 seasons, plays include: The Song of Summer, black odyssey (actor and co-director), Pride and Prejudice, The Mountaintop; Beowulf: A Thousand Years of Baggage; Oklahoma!
 (IRNE Award, 2017); The Hunchback of Seville, Julius Caesar, Melancholy Play: a chamber musical, Middletown, Ivanov, Intimate Apparel, The Grapes of Wrath, King Lear, House & Garden, Boeing-Boeing, Clybourne Park, Camelot, Yellow-man, Cabaret, The Odd Couple, A Raisin in the Sun, A Christmas Carol, Paris by Night, All The King’s Men, The Fantasticks, Cherry Orchard, Topdog/Underdog (IRNE Award) starring Denzel Washington, Ain’t Misbehavin’ (IRNE Award), Hamlet.
 Broadway: Iceman Cometh (2018 Tony Nominated Best Revival), Jesus Christ Superstar.
 Off Broadway: Little Ham and Josephine’s Song.
 Regional: Huntington, Penumbra, North Shore, Music Theatre, Alliance, McCarter, Syracuse Stage, Guthrie, Ordway Music Theatre, Children’s Theatre, Company, New Rep, and American Players.

 Joe Wilson, Jr. and Trinity Repertory Company are participants in the Fox Foundation Resident Actor Fellowships, funded by the William & Eva Fox Foundation and administered by Theatre Communications Group.